May 12, 2020 NHTSA CAMPAIGN NUMBER: 20V268000

 , Caterpillar

-, Detroit, and Paccar
+, Detroit, Paccar

 , Peterbilt